Estimated reading time: 4 minutes

 As the United States economy continues to rebound, more Americans dine at their favorite restaurants.
-This is welcome news for the $800 billion restaurant industry, which is projected to generate a profit of more than 4.5% this year.
-A recent survey by a leading restaurant research firm reveals that people will use more disposable income for dining out.
-Over 12% of survey respondents plan to spend more on restaurants this year, and 50% will eat out more than once a week.
+This is welcome news for the restaurant industry.
+A survey by Toast reveals that people will use more disposable income for dining out.
+45% of survey respondents dine out multiple times a week, and 20% dine out once a week.
 If you own a restaurant, things are looking good from a growth standpoint.

 Determine your restaurant’s needs.